Department of Defense police: Organization and oversight

 DoD police personnel may have opportunities to be assigned to specialized units, receive specialized training, and otherwise perform duties beyond that of basic, uniformed security police tasks.
 Such specialities include police K-9 handlers, Special Reaponse Team (SRT or "SWAT") operators, conservation law enforcement officers (game wardens), traffic accident investigators, school resource officers (assigned to schools on military installations), harbor patrol, bicycle patrol, emergency management/incident command, and as detectives and criminal investigators.
 The latter are, alongside the appropriate military police investigators, responsible for misdemeanors and minor felonies; more serious and/or complex investigations are handled by the appropriate MCIO.
 However, DoD police detectives and investigators will work alongside MCIO special agents when-requested and, when on-base, have virtually the same authority as such special agents.
-It is important to note, however, that DoD police detectives are not federally-credentialed special agents like their civilian special agent counterparts of the various MCIOs.
+However, DoD police detectives are not federally-credentialed special agents like their civilian special agent counterparts of the various MCIOs.